Oct 07, 2024

 The primary issues with .env files begin to show themselves as teams, projects, and environments scale.
 A single developer managing a few secrets is simple, but a team working in three environments that needs to share and update .env values multiple times a day, every day?
 Issues quickly arise.

-Time Wasted:
+Time wasted:

 For example, if a new environment variable is introduced or an old one is updated, all team members working on code requiring that secret must update their own .env files to match.
 Every mismatch means more time spent debugging until the mismatch is identified and rectified.
 In essence, wasted time.